shintoo/mpt/README.md

 -s lets you set a marker where you happen to be located.
 You will be displayed as an X on the map.

+You can set up a set of airports to monitor by adjusting the `airports` variable in `airports.py`.

 ##### dependencies

 * opensky_api